hassanhshah/backtestai/README.md

 ### 2. Access the Platform:
 Open the URL provided in the command line output in your web browser to interact with Backtest AI locally.

-4. Navigate to the provided URL in your web browser to access the Backtest AI platform locally.

 Running Backtest AI locally allows you to utilize your own database and hardware resources, offering a quicker response time and a more fluid user experience.

 ## Please Note